Price skimming

-Price skimming is a price setting strategy that a firm can employ when launching a product or service for the first time.
-By following this price skimming method and capturing the extra profit a firm is able to recoup its sunk costs quicker as well as profit off of a higher price in the market before new competition enters and lowers the market price.
+A company can use price skimming when launching a product or service for the first time.
+By following this price skimming method and capturing the extra profit, a firm is able to recoup its sunk costs quicker as well as profit off of a higher price in the market before new competition enters and lowers the market price.
 It has become a relatively common practice for managers in new and growing market, introducing prices high and dropping them over time.

 Price skimming is sometimes referred to as riding down the demand curve.
 The objective of a price skimming strategy is to capture the consumer surplus early in the product life cycle in order to exploit a monopolistic position or the low price sensitivity of innovators.